jpbruinsslot/docker-django/README.md

 # to ..
 image: postgres
 ```

+### Environment variables
+The file `config/environment/env` contains the environment variables needed in
+the containers.
+You can edit this as you see fit, and at the moment these are
+the defaults that this project uses.
+However when you intend to use this, keep
+in mind that you should keep this file out of version control as it can hold
+sensitive information regarding your project.
+The file itself will contain
+some commentary on how a variable will be used in the container.

 ## Fire it up
 Start the container by issuing one of the following commands: